High-risk youth - advice

 Case transfer and allocation

 Due to the nature of the risks, which surround high-risk young people, they can be at significantly increased risk during periods where there is a transfer between teams, workers or placements.
 Extra care needs to be taken at these points to ensure that crisis plans are in place, young people and families have contact information and verbal and immediate handover information is provided to newly allocated practitioners without the need to wait for written transfer summaries.
+Essential information categories should be reviewed and up to date and the risk assessment or review risk assessment reflects the current risks.

 High-risk young people are likely at some point to have involvement in an incident, which requires the allocated practitioner or agency case manager to complete an incident report in accordance with the incident reporting guidelines.